 Canadian turkey gives the following advice about how long it takes to deep fry a turkey for that next big Thanksgiving feast:

 - Be sure the turkey is completely thawed.
 Ideally, you would do this slowly in the fridge, and not on the countertop.
-If the turkey isn’t completely thawed, it can cause the oil to spill over the side of the pot and become very dangerous.
+If the turkey isn’t completely thawed, it can cause the oil to spill and splatter over the side of the pot and become very dangerous.
 Don’t turn your kitchen into a blazing inferno, okay?
 More details about that here: Deep Fried Turkey Safety.

 - Ensure the bird is dry by patting with a paper towel, inside and outside.
 Moisture can cause oil splatter.

 - DO NOT stuff the turkey!
 Cook your stuffing in the oven.

 - Cook until 170 degree F internal temperature.